-Despite the critical role of postglacial flooding on the GBR formation, this has never been systematically quantified across the entire length and breadth of the shelf at the GBR-scale.
 This paper provides a new reconstruction of the spatio-temporal patterns of shelf flooding and coastline morphology for the entire GBR over the past 20 ka.
-The specific objectives of this study are to quantify: [1] the marine flooded area during the postglacial flooding; [2] the rate (in terms of shelf marine cover) at which the flooding occurred; [3] the coastline evolution; and [4] to identify and discuss the main spatio-temporal trends in the context of the shelf-edge reefs development and slope deposition.
+The specific objectives of this study are to quantify: [1] the marine flooded area during the postglacial flooding; [2] the pace (in terms of shelf marine cover and flooding rate) at which the flooding occurred; [3] the coastline evolution; and [4] to identify and discuss the main spatio-temporal trends in the context of shelf-edge reef development and slope deposition.

 Regional setting